 The Ponte dell’ Accademia boasts one of the most picturesque views in all of Venice and is a must for photos.
 You’ll probably also have to cross Venice’s final bridge, Ponte della Costituzione, upon arriving and/or leaving the city as it connects Venice to the mainland.

 Its unique charm draws people in with its whimsical setting and layout.
-In a city like Venice where flooding is less of a natural disaster, and more of an ongoing annoyance, a bookstore might seem like a bad idea.
+In a city like Venice, where flooding is less of a natural disaster and more of an ongoing annoyance, a bookstore might seem like a bad idea.

-Acqua Alta combated this by aesthetically stacking books in waterproof bins, bathtubs, and even a full-size gondola.
+Acqua Alta combatted this by aesthetically stacking books in waterproof bins, bathtubs, and even a full-size gondola.
 Their name in Italian means “Bookstore of High Water,” and they’ve also proclaimed themselves “the most beautiful bookstore in the world.”

 Decide what’s most of interest to you and make time to visit those places, all of which you can admire from the outside or pay a small fee or donation to enter.

 Are you interested in statues?
 You can visit the monument dedicated to Italy’s first king Victor Emmanuel II or the Giuseppe Garibaldi Monument.

-This luxurious and historical hotel was built in the late 14th century by the Dandolo family and their Byzantine Gothic architecture is some of the most attractive craftsmanship you’ll find in this city.
+This luxurious and historic hotel was built in the late 14th century by the Dandolo family, and their Byzantine Gothic architecture is some of the most attractive craftsmanship you’ll find in this city.

-However, on the first Sunday of every month five of these museums are free which are the Gallerie dell’ Accademia, Museo Palazzo Grimani, the National Archaeological Museum, Museum of Oriental Art, and the Galleria Giorgio Franchetti alla Ca’ d’Oro.
+However, on the first Sunday of every month, five of these museums are free which are the Gallerie dell’ Accademia, Museo Palazzo Grimani, the National Archaeological Museum, Museum of Oriental Art, and the Galleria Giorgio Franchetti alla Ca’ d’Oro.

-Pro-tip: If you happen to be in any part of Italy on the first Sunday of the month look into what museums might be free in your area, as there are now over 450 museums throughout the country that are always free the first Sunday of the month because of a 2014 legislation that the Italian Minister of Culture granted to encourage people to learn more about Italy’s history.
+Pro-tip: If you happen to be in any part of Italy on the first Sunday of the month, look into what museums might be free in your area, as there are now over 450 museums throughout the country that are always free the first Sunday of the month because of a 2014 legislation that the Italian Minister of Culture granted to encourage people to learn more about Italy’s history.

-Venice is a city that’s sinking, and studies show it could be underwater by 2100, so whenever you get the chance to visit be sure to take some time to marvel at this beautiful city.
+Venice is a city that’s sinking, and studies show it could be underwater by 2100, so whenever you get the chance to visit, be sure to take some time to marvel at this beautiful city.

-If you want to take your wanderings around the city a step further you can always go on a guided walking tour with Venice Free Walking Tour.
+If you want to take your wanderings around the city a step further, you can always go on a guided walking tour with Venice Free Walking Tour.
 Although you still must tip your guide, you can go on a guided walking tour at a fraction of the cost of typical guided tours.

 This is one of the easiest free things to do in Venice.

 Each of Venice’s six districts offers something special in terms of beauty and attractions.
-Venice is such a pedestrian friendly city that it’s quite easy to walk through all of them if you have the time for it, since they each have something unique to offer.
+Venice is such a pedestrian-friendly city that it’s quite easy to walk through all of them if you have the time for it since they each have something unique to offer.

-- San Marco is home to some of Venice’s most popular attractions including the Bridge of Sighs, Doge’s Palace, and San Marco’s Basilica.
+- San Marco is home to some of Venice’s most popular attractions, including the Bridge of Sighs, Doge’s Palace, and San Marco’s Basilica.
 This district is typically crowded, so evening is sometimes the best time to visit.

-- San Polo features the stunning Rialto area, and is the center-most district of Venice making it an area with plenty to see, do, and eat.
+- San Polo features the stunning Rialto area and is the center-most district of Venice, making it an area with plenty to see, do, and eat.

-- Dorsoduro is home to plenty of museums, and is a great place to find a lovely quiet alleyway to take photos in.
+- Dorsoduro is home to plenty of museums and is a great place to find a lovely quiet alleyway to take photos in.

 - Santa Croce is a district that is mainly used as a passageway for visitors entering and leaving Venice, but it still retains its beauty even in these modern times.

-- Castello is perhaps the quietest area of Venice, as it is furthest from most of the attractions, but there are still things to see here including various public gardens.
+- Castello is perhaps the quietest area of Venice, as it is furthest from most of the attractions, but there are still things to see here, including various public gardens.

 You can make your way to all five synagogues and learn about the history of the Jewish people of Venice and their hardships in Venice, including only being allowed to exit their district in the daytime.

-You can find some of the best Venetian glass stores in San Marco, or you can venture to one of Venice’s neighboring islands like Murano to admire some colorful artisan glass.
+You can find some of the best Venetian glass stores in San Marco, or you can venture to one of Venice’s neighboring islands, like Murano, to admire some colorful artisan glass.

-Venice is not just the city of canals and beauty.
+Venice is not just a city of canals and beauty.
 It also has over 500 gardens on its island, and many are open to the public.
 These gardens are home to an assortment of paths, flowers, trees, fruit, art, sculptures, and water.

-Some that are especially nice for a stroll or sit in nature are the Scuola Vecchia della Misericordia and Palazzo Contarini dal Zaffo.
+Some that are especially nice for a stroll or sitting in nature are the Scuola Vecchia della Misericordia and Palazzo Contarini dal Zaffo.
 This is truly one of the best free things to do in Venice.

 These last few things aren’t free to do, but I highly recommend them, and they fit in perfectly with any thrifty traveler’s trip to Venice.

-If you don’t want to spend upwards of €80 for a thirty minute Gondola ride, buy a seventy-five minute Venice water-bus ticket for just €7.50 and take the 1 or 2 line for a roundtrip boat ride that takes you along the Grand Canal and some of Venice’s top attractions.
+If you don’t want to spend upwards of €80 for a thirty minute Gondola ride, buy a seventy-five minute Venice water-bus ticket for just €7.50 and take the 1 or 2 lines for a roundtrip boat ride that takes you along the Grand Canal and some of Venice’s top attractions.
 You also get to give your legs some rest after all that walking!

 If you want to try authentic Italian food while not overspending, visit Dal Moro’s Fresh Pasta to Go for a heaping serving of made-to-order homemade pasta, sauce, and toppings with prices that range between €5 to €7.